s-AndrewJia/ICS/README.md

 # ICS3U
 School Projects

-These are my school projects done using Java.
+This is a backup for my school projects done using Java.